-The Keystone Heights area lakes in southwestern Clay County have naturally fluctuated up and down over many decades.
-The current low water levels in the lakes are largely caused by reduced rainfall over many years, even decades.
+The Keystone Heights area lakes in southwestern Clay County have fluctuated widely up and down over many decades.
+Periods of low water levels in the lakes are largely caused by reduced rainfall over many years, even decades.
+Water withdrawals from groundwater sources also affect lake levels.
 In this area, the karst terrain of limestone and sandy lake bottoms allows water to naturally seep from the lakes downward into the aquifer system.
 Some lakes in the area have active sinkholes that drain water into the aquifer.
-Water withdrawals from surface and groundwater sources can also affect lake levels.

-The St. Johns River Water Management District is involved in numerous initiatives to ensure the lakes remain healthy.
+The St. Johns River Water Management District is involved in numerous initiatives in north Florida

 The District’s work includes:

 - Partnering with the Suwannee River Water Management District, the Florida Department of Environmental Protection, north Florida local governments and other stakeholders to ensure sustainable water supplies and protection of north Florida’s waterways and natural systems.
-Highlights of the North Florida Regional Water Supply Partnership include developing a shared tool to predict and assess water resource impacts and studying the regional groundwater decline in north Florida.
-The partners also are committed to developing a regional water supply plan for north Florida that encompasses counties in both water management districts.
+The North Florida Regional Water Supply Partnership meets on a regular basis to provide recommendations to the districts regarding the North Florida Regional Water Supply Plan that encompasses counties in both water management districts.